bloominstituteoftechnology/Algorithms/README.md

  5. `making_change`

 For each problem, `cd` into the directory, read the instructions for the problem, implement your solution in the skeleton file, then test it using the provided test file.

+The later problems definitely get progressively more difficult, especially when it comes to deriving a more performant solution.
+Don't feel bad if you aren't able to figure them out within the timeframe of the sprint.
+Again, always remember that so long as you put in an earnest effort into attempting to solve these problems, you're learning and getting better.
+Getting the 'right answer' is just the proverbial cherry on top of the sundae.